kleene-project/docs/reference/dockerfile.md

-Environment variables (declared with [the `ENV` instruction](#env)) can also be used in certain instructions other than [the `RUN` instruction](#run) as variables to be interpreted by the `Dockerfile`.
+Environment variables (declared with [the `ENV` instruction](#env)) can also be used in certain instructions other than [the `RUN` instruction](#run) as variables to be interpreted by Kleene.
-Environment replacement is done using the Bourne shell (`sh(1)`) supplied with environment variables as given by the preceding `ENV`-instructions.
+Environment replacement is done using the [Bourne shell](https://man.freebsd.org/cgi/man.cgi?query=sh) supplied with environment variables defined by preceding `ENV`-instructions.
 Thus, the rules of notation and syntax are identical to `sh`, as discussed below.

 Environment variables are notated in the `Dockerfile` either with `$variable_name` or `${variable_name}`.